xuankimtran/docs-1/pages/katalon-studio/docs/kre-devops-sunset.md

 </table>

 (*): The pricing listed in the example is applicable in **2020** only.
 Refer to the [Katalon Pricing page](https://www.katalon.com/pricing/) for updated information.

+### Frequently asked questions (FAQs)

+1. Do I have to do anything?

+* For **Annual** subscribers: Your current DevOps licenses will be automatically upgraded to Floating licenses at no additional charge.
+* For **Monthly** subscribers: You can choose between Monthly Node-locked license or Annual Floating license.
+For pricing details, please see the example in the table above.

+2. What if I don’t want to upgrade from Monthly KRE DevOps to Annual KRE Floating license after six months?
+* You will have the option to switch to a monthly KRE Node-locked license.

+3. Can I use the DevOps license for another three months and come back for another three months?
+* No, it will need to be consecutive, with a maximum of 6 months.
+Once you cancel your DevOps subscription, it will be no longer available for repurchase.

+4. My team purchased our licenses via a reseller.
+Will this change affect me?
+* Your team will still be able to use your licenses as per the explanation in the table above.
+Upon renewal, kindly contact your reseller for more information.
+Alternatively, contact us at success@katalon.com for renewal.

+5. Other inquiries
+* Please submit a ticket at our support portal: https://support.katalon.com/hc/en-us.